Open-/Closed-loop Active Learning for Data-driven Predictive Control: Adaptive Data-driven Predictive Control

-{The learning strategy in \eqref{eq:ETL_strategy} is designed to gradually construct an contracting ASE with a small size.
-The constraint $\sigma \geq 0$ ensures that $\Xi_{k-1} - \Xi_{k}\succeq 0$, which implies the contraction of the ASE, namely, $\mathcal{C}^{\star}_{k} \subseteq \mathcal{C}^{\star}_{k-1}$, by invoking Lemma \ref{lem:S-lemma}. {Besides, the objective function $\sigma$ is introduced to learn a relatively small $\mathcal{C}^{\star}_{k}$ because a larger $\sigma$ implies a smaller upper bound on the volume of $\mathcal{C}^{\star}_{k}$ according to Lemmas \ref{Lem:MoME}-\ref{lem:S-lemma}.
-Note that the execution of \eqref{eq:ETL_strategy} could be resource-consuming.
-Therefore, we introduce the learning criterion in \eqref{eq:ETL_scheduler} to mitigate this issue by only triggering \eqref{eq:ETL_strategy} when an informative data sample is detected.
-An intuitive interpretation of \eqref{eq:ETL_scheduler} is that if all admissible systems in the current ASE are compatible with the latest data sample, the learning criterion will not be satisfied according to Lemma \ref{lem:S-lemma}.
-Therefore, it is unnecessary to trigger the learning strategy in \eqref{eq:ETL_strategy} because the latest data sample cannot exclude any admissible system in the ASE.} To further illustrate the rationale of the proposed active learning strategy, we investigate the influence of the uncollected data sample to the optimization problem \eqref{eq:ETL_strategy}.
-For convenience, we define $H_{k}^+ := [H_{k-1}\ h(k-1)]$ and $\dot{X}_{k}^+ := [\dot{X}_{k-1} \ x(k)]$, which represent the collected dataset without \eqref{eq:ETL_scheduler}.
-In this condition, the optimization problem can be accordingly formulated as
+The constraint $\sigma\! \geq\!
+0$ ensures $\Xi_{k-1} \!- \Xi_{k} \!\succeq\!
+0$, which implies $\mathcal{C}^{\star}_{k} \!\subseteq\! \mathcal{C}^{\star}_{k-1}$ by recalling the definition of $\mathcal{C}^{\star}_{k}$ and Remark \ref{rem:onedirect_slemma}.\footnote{CVX toolbox \cite{CVX} can be used to solve the semidefinite program \eqref{eq:ETL_strategy}.} Note that the execution of \eqref{eq:ETL_strategy} could be resource-consuming.
+The learning criterion \eqref{eq:ETL_scheduler} mitigates this issue by only triggering \eqref{eq:ETL_strategy} when an informative data sample is detected. {In fact, while problems \eqref{eq:ETL_scheduler} and \eqref{eq:ETL_strategy} have the same problem dimension, \eqref{eq:ETL_scheduler} involves only one scalar decision variable, which is $\text{col}(H_k)$ fewer than that of \eqref{eq:ETL_strategy}, where $\text{col}(H_k)$ denotes the size of the dataset.} An intuitive interpretation of \eqref{eq:ETL_scheduler} is that if all admissible systems in the current ASE are compatible with the latest data sample, the learning criterion will not be satisfied according to Lemma \ref{lem:S-lemma}.
+Therefore, it is unnecessary to trigger the learning strategy in \eqref{eq:ETL_strategy} because the latest data sample cannot exclude any admissible system in the ASE. {Additionally, to ensure a controllable computational load, we can set a limit on the number of collected data samples, and stop learning once the limit is reached.}